grafana/grafana/docs/sources/http_api/dashboard_permissions.md

 JSON body schema:

 - **items** - The permission items to add/update.
-Items that are omitted from the list will be removed from the db.
+Items that are omitted from the list will be removed.

 **Example response**: